Ludwig von Mises: Work in the United States

 At one time, Mises praised the work of writer Ayn Rand, and she generally looked on his work with favor, but the two had a volatile relationship, with strong disagreements for example over the moral basis of capitalism.
+The two thinkers' disagreement reached a critical point during a dinner conversation where Mises reportedly lost his temper and agreed that Rand was "a little Jewish girl who doesn’t know anything" during a heated argument, despite himself being Jewish.